oguzhanKomcu/oguzhanKomcu/README.md

 ## Hi there 👋

-Hello, I'm Oguzhan.
+Hello, I'm Oğuzhan.
 I am a software developer who produces and develops projects in the field of software, tests and plans for the future.
 Although my general area is to develop back-ends, I can also develop projects created with the technologies that come within the scope of .Net.
 I also try to support the open source projects available here.

 Here I am sharing my completed projects that I am still developing.